CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-5_software-process-assessment.md

 **Schedule conflicts**

 - Crises can conflict with assessment plans
-- Most damaging is on-site manager missing opening or closing meetings or both
+- Most damaging is site manager missing opening or closing meetings or both
   - Such conflicts happen with 1/3 of assessments
   - Prepare a substitute executive to speak in the manager's place